modevops/ansible-aws-oc-openshift/README.md

 # ansible-openshift

-Ansible Playbook to setup a single-node OpenShift 'cluster' on AWS.
+Provisions a simple OpenShift development environment on AWS

 ## Preparation